Android Application Integration¶

 Plugin AOP Ignore¶

-Add @IgnoreAOP to methods covered by Plugin AOP to ignore ASM insertion.
-For batch ignoring, use ignorePackages in FTExt of ft-plugin.
+Ignore ASM insertion by adding @IgnoreAOP to the method overridden by Plugin AOP.
+For batch ignoring, please use ignorePackages in FTExt of ft-plugin.

 Frequently Asked Questions¶

-To avoid conflicts between custom fields and SDK data, it is recommended to add a project abbreviation prefix to tag names, e.g., df_tag_name.
-The key values used in the project can be queried in the source code.
-When the same variable appears in SDK global variables and RUM/Log, RUM/Log will override the global variable in the SDK.
+To avoid conflicts between custom fields and SDK data, it is recommended to add a project abbreviation prefix to tag names, such as custom_tag_name.
+The key values used in the project can be queried from the source code.
+When global variables in the SDK appear with the same variables as RUM or Log, RUM and Log will override the global variables in the SDK.

 SDK Compatibility¶